ibm-cloud-docs/cloud-native/topic-configuration.md

 ```
 {: codeblock}

-Secrets can then be used as files in a volume mounted on one or more of a Pod's containers:
+Secrets can then be used as files in a volume that is mounted on one or more of a Pod's containers:

 ```yaml
 containers: